The Dart type system

 var ints = listOfDouble.map((x) => x.toInt());

-In the last example, x is inferred as double using downward information.
-The return type of the closure is inferred as int using upward information.
-Dart uses this return type as upward information when inferring the map() method's type argument: <int>.
+using upward information.
+Dart uses this return type as upward information when inferring the map()

 Substituting types

-When you override a method, you are replacing something of one type (in the old method) with something that might have a new type (in the new method).
+#When you override a method, you are replacing something of one type (in the old method) with something that might have a new type (in the new method).
 Similarly, when you pass an argument to a function, you are replacing something that has one type (a parameter with a declared type) with something that has another type (the actual argument).
 When can you replace something that has one type with something that has a subtype or a supertype?

 When substituting types, it helps to think in terms of consumers and producers.
 A consumer absorbs a type and a producer generates a type.